voodooEntity/gits/README.md

 ## How to use
 ### Setup
-The setup is really simple and only consists of requiring the library into your existing go project
+Since GITS is a library, the setup is really simple and only consists of requiring GITS into your existing go project
 ```bash
 go get github.com/voodooEntity/gits@0.8.0
 ```

+### Usage
+The following examples provide a sneak peak into the usage of GITS.
+For a more detailed overview please [visit the documentation](DOCS/README.md).

-### Create an instance
+#### Create an instance
 To use GITS first we need to create a new instance
 ```go
 myGitsInstance := gits.NewInstance("main")